kursor1337/KTensorFlow/README.md

 ### Writing custom delegates
 If you need to use a custom delegate that is not yet supported by the library, create a class that would implement `Delegate` interface

+## Library development plan
+* Add Moko and Compose Resources extensions
+* Add support for NPU (CoreML on iOS and NNAPI/QNN on Android)
+* Add support for image processing (for example, ImageClassifier)

+If you have any other suggestions, feel free to create an issue, I'd love to hear your thoughts

 ## License
 ```
 Copyright 2025 Sergey Kurochkin